Separating twists and the Magnus representation of the Torelli group: Higher intersection forms

-\end{definition} Note that $c$ and $d$ are compactly supported, so this sum is finite.
-The formula (\ref{intersectionform}) appears in the work of Papakyriakopoulos; his results \cite[Theorem 10.13]{Papakyriakopoulos} imply that these intersection forms are equivalent to the biderivation mentioned in the introduction to this section.
-Thus Morita's explicit calculations in the proof of \cite[Theorem 5.3]{MoritaAbelianQuotients} imply that the Magnus representation preserves the forms $\form{\cdot}{\cdot}_\sigma$.
+We use the action of deck transformations on these forms to define new forms $\form{\cdot}{\cdot}_\sigma$ below.
+The formula (\ref{intersectionform}) below appears in the work of Papakyriakopoulos; his results \cite[Theorem 10.13]{Papakyriakopoulos} imply that the intersection form $\form{\cdot}{\cdot}_+$ is equivalent to the biderivation mentioned in the introduction to this section (and the other intersection form corresponds to a slightly altered biderivation). \begin{definition} The two higher intersection forms $\form{\cdot}{\cdot}_\sigma$ are $\Z$--bilinear functions for $\sigma\in\{+,-\}$, defined by

+\end{definition} Note that this sum is finite because $c$ and $d$ are compactly supported.
+Morita's explicit calculations in the proof of \cite[Theorem 5.3]{MoritaAbelianQuotients} imply that the Magnus representation preserves the forms $\form{\cdot}{\cdot}_\sigma$.
 In fact, it is easy to see directly that these forms are preserved by a general class of topologically defined automorphisms of $\Hcover$ which includes those defining the Magnus representation.
+Suzuki used this approach in \cite{SuzukiGeometric} to give the first natural proof of Morita's result.

 \begin{lemma} Suppose that $f$ is an orientation-preserving self-homeomorphism of the pair $(\acover,\pi^{-1}(*))$ that commutes with all deck transformations $h\in H$.
 Then the action of $f$ on $\Hcover$ preserves both forms $\form{\cdot}{\cdot}_\sigma$.
 In particular, $\form{\cdot}{\cdot}_\sigma$ is preserved by the action of $H$ and by the image of the Magnus representation $r$. \end{lemma} \begin{proof} Using the fact that the intersection forms $(\cdot,\cdot)_\sigma$ are preserved by such a homeomorphism $f$, we have that